 The bill amends Louisiana's insurance law, specifically R.S.
-22:1892, to improve claims settlement practices by establishing a "good faith duty" for insurers, which requires them to adjust claims fairly and promptly.
-It introduces penalties for violations of this duty and defines "catastrophic loss," setting specific timelines for insurers to initiate loss adjustments and make payments after such events.
-A new section, R.S.
-22:1892.2, outlines claims settlement practices for catastrophic losses and includes penalties for non-compliance.
-The bill also repeals previous provisions governing penalties for claims settlement failures, replacing them with stricter penalties that can reach up to fifty percent of the amount due, plus any proven economic damages.
+22:1892, to improve claims settlement practices and introduce new definitions and penalties related to insurance claims.
+It establishes a "good faith duty" for insurers, requiring them to adjust claims fairly and promptly, and introduces penalties for violations of this duty.
+The bill defines "catastrophic loss" and sets specific timelines for insurers to initiate loss adjustments and make payments following such events.
+Additionally, a new section, R.S.
+22:1892.2, outlines claims settlement practices for catastrophic losses, including payment timelines and penalties for non-compliance.

 SB323 Engrossed: 22:1892(A)(3)